usds/justice40-tool/docs/decisions/0007-maplibre.md

 ## Decision Outcome

-Chosen option: [MapLibre 1.15.0](https://github.com/maplibre/maplibre-gl-js), a free and open-source alternative to Mapbox with good performance and standard map styling cabilities, and continued development lifecycle.
+Chosen option: [MapLibre 1.15.0](https://github.com/maplibre/maplibre-gl-js), a free and open-source library with good performance and standard map styling capabilities, and continued development lifecycle.

 ### Positive Consequences

-- MapLibre is a free and open source alternative
+- MapLibre is free and open source
-- Performance is preferable to OpenLayers, as seen in this video: [MapLibre Performance](https://user-images.githubusercontent.com/72811320/124788369-446a6f80-df17-11eb-9dec-6635f8bfc3cb.mp4)
+- Performance is preferable to OpenLayers, as seen in this video: [MapLibre Performance](./0007-files/MapComparison.mp4)
 - MapLibre is under continued development

 ### Negative Consequences